SUYASHsingh23/ElectrifyIt-Dashboard/README.md

 # Calculator
-I have created a Calculator Using HTML,CSS and JAVASCRIPT
+I have created a Calculator Using HTML,CSS and JAVASCRIPT.